mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/README.md

 ## Settings & Persistence

 - `%APPDATA%\NameBuilderConfigurator\settings.json` stores splitter positions, preview height, default prefixes/suffixes/formats/timezones, and other UI preferences.
-- **Per-connection preferences**: Each connection remembers its selected plugin solution (ID and unique name) to streamline repeated deployments and maintain consistency.
+- **Per-connection preferences**: Each connection remembers its selected plugin solution (ID and unique name) using a stable key (connection name + org URL).
+Legacy keys are migrated and cleaned up automatically.
+Preferences restore when you reconnect or switch connections without you reselecting the solution.
 - Defaults propagate automatically to new blocks and can retroactively update existing ones that matched the prior default.
 - The plug-in caches local vs. Dataverse NameBuilder assembly hashes so you can see whether the server version matches your local DLL before publishing.